 When taking on a new baby you are taking over for the parents!

-We have Eclectus parrots for sale all of them hand raised by Dail.
-They're all at different stages at the moment, so you'll have to call in to see who you want to take home with you.
+We have Eclectus parrots coming through all the time and all of them hand raised by Dail.
+They're all at different stages at the moment, so you'll have to call in to see what is available.

 Eclectus roratus polychloros (Papua New Guinea)